General Landscape Uses:

 Wildlife and Ecology:

-Provides food for birds.
+Provides food for birds and attracts pollinators.
 An obligate of fire-maintained ecosystems, southern wiregrass requires fire for successful flowering and seed set.

 Can be grown from seed.